 I’ve been stitching up a storm the last few weeks for my Quilt Market booth and am excited to be able to share one of the projects that I’ve made with you today.
-I created this cute little patchwork fabric basket as a part of Caroline Critchfield-Fairbanks Colorful Patchwork Bags and Baskets Craftsy Class. (this post contains affiliate links)
+I created this cute little patchwork fabric basket as a part of Caroline Critchfield-Fairbanks Colorful Patchwork Bags and Baskets Craftsy Class.)

 Over the last few years, I’ve shared with you my experiences while taking a few online sewing and quilting classes on Craftsy.
 For those of you who don’t know, Craftsy is an online learning platform that offers classes in everything from art, to food to crafts and sewing.
 The classes are self-paced, include instructional videos and printable patterns.